mintlayer/mintlayer-core/README.md

 - Install the rust compiler: https://www.rust-lang.org/tools/install
 - Make sure to relaunch your terminal when you're done.
 To ensure the rust compiler is working, run: `cargo --version`, and it should return a version number.
 If you get a compilation failure, usually it means a dependency is missing.
 - Install dependencies (for Linux/Debian/Ubuntu, you need `apt-get install build-essential`).
-For the GUI (Graphical User Interface) you also need `libgtk-3-dev`.
 Find the equivalent dependencies for your Linux distribution if it's not Debian-based.

 ### Ways to run the software when building from source